efredericks/gvsu-cis373/assets/labs/lab1-redux.md

 For example, if I were to submit this myself I would name it: `code.hw3.fredericks.py`.

+{: .warning}
-**HOWEVER**, don't name it until you're ready to submit to Blackboard - remember it needs to be named `code.py` to make it run on your device!
+**HOWEVER**, don't rename it until you're ready to submit to Blackboard - remember it needs to be named `code.py` to make it run on your device!

 ---